BEST CHRISTMAS MARKETS IN EUROPE

-Open air winter street markets are increasingly popular across the world to mark the season of Advent, and there’s nothing better to get you into an epic Christmas vibe.
-The first recorded Christmas market was in Vienna, the Krippenmarkt, in 1298.
+Open-air winter street markets are back again to mark the season of Advent, and there’s nothing better to get you into an epic Christmas vibe.
+The first recorded Christmas market was in Vienna, the Krippenmarkt, in 1298!

-Initially, the markets would only sell meat, but have evolved since gift giving on Christmas day took off sometime in the 16th century, and have since become a wonderful opportunity to find unique handcrafted gifts made using leather, cloth, wood, silver or glass from local artisans, as well as traditional seasonal goodies all accompanied by festive song and cheer.
+Initially, Christmas markets would only sell meat, but have evolved since gift-giving on Christmas Day took off sometime in the sixteenth century, and have since become a wonderful opportunity to find unique gifts made using leather, cloth, wood, silver, or glass from local artisans, as well as traditional seasonal goodies all accompanied by festive song and cheer!
 The latter two things are often directly related to how much glühwein or whatever the hot spiced wine is called wherever you find yourself (mulled wine in England, so you know).

 These are some of our favorite markets, and a couple thrown in for fun.